retrogrand/LogosOS/README.md

 Because to build it well,
 we must also become it.

-We become trustworthy by keeping faith with the Loop—
+We become trustworthy by keeping faith with the Cycle—
 letting difference pass through **Context, Contact, and Content** until it matters enough to carry.

 And so: